empathyco/solid-oh-my-pod/README.md

  ## Friends View

  In this view you can see all your friends with their profile photo and card URI.
-You can also simply delete a friend, just by pressing the button below their name.
+You can also delete a friend, just by pressing the button below their name.
 This button will ask for a confirmation before deleting the friend.

  ![Friend View List](https://github.com/empathyco/solid-pods-management/blob/master/docs/img/friends.jpg)

- You can also add new friends by clicking the plus icon at the right corner bottom of the page.
+ You can also add new friends by clicking the plus icon at the bottom right corner of the page.
 A dialog will appear.
 In this dialog you just have to choose your friends provider and then just type their username, there is no need to type the full URI.

  ![Friend Add](https://github.com/empathyco/solid-pods-management/blob/master/docs/img/addfriends.jpg)